FREQUENTLY ASKED QUESTIONS

 Presently, we encourage all “heritage speakers” of Spanish to enroll in a Spanish 3 section specifically designed for heritage speakers.
 Your needs are quite different from those of a student learning Spanish as a second language and you will probably find yourself quite at home with other students comfortable speaking Spanish but with lots of grammar and spelling challenges.
 We are working on expanding course offerings for heritage Spanish speakers in the near future.

 I have already signed up for a language class and would like to get in touch with my instructor.
 How do I do that?

 If for whatever reason you wish to contact your instructor, there are a couple of ways to do it.
-First, see if your instructor has a direct link from this Department of Modern and Classical Languages web page.
+First, see if your instructor has a direct link from the World Languages "Contact" web page.
 If not, all instructors have been asked to have a SRJC Outlook e-mail account .
 The e-mail address is composed of the first letter of the first name followed by the last name and then finished off with @santarosa.edu.
-So, for example, Mai Nazif's e-mail address would be email@example.com.
+So, for example, Mai Nazif's e-mail address would be firstname.lastname@example.org.
 Or, you can dial the Department at 707-521-6951 and follow the phone tree or Patty Warne, 707-527-4469 in the language lab would be happy to assist you.
 Once class has begun, your instructor will give you further information on how and when to reach them.
 Additionally, all instructors are available for face-to-face meetings during weekly office hours.